udacity/ud867/FinalProject/README.md

 activity for displaying jokes, and an Android app that fetches jokes from the GCE module and passes them to the Android Library for display.

-## Stages
+## Why this Project

+As Android projects grow in complexity, it becomes necessary to customize the behavior of the Gradle build tool, allowing automation of repetitive tasks.
+Particularly, factoring functionality into libraries and creating product flavors allow for much bigger projects with minimal added complexity.

+##What Will I Learn?

+You will learn the role of Gradle in building Android Apps and how to use Gradle to manage apps of increasing complexity.
+You'll learn to:

+* Add free and paid flavors to an app, and set up your build to share code between them
+* Factor reusable functionality into a Java library
+* Factor reusable Android functionality into an Android library
+* Configure a multi project build to compile your libraries and app
+* Use the Gradle App Engine plugin to deploy a backend
+* Configure an integration test suite that runs against the local App Engine development server

+##How Do I Complete this Project?

-### Stage 0.
-Starting Point
+### Stage 0: Starting Point

-This is the starting point for the final project, which we'll provide to you.
+This is the starting point for the final project, which is provided to you in the [course repository](https://github.com/udacity/ud867/tree/master/FinalProject).
 It contains an activity with a banner ad and a button that purports to tell a joke, but actually just complains.
 The banner ad was set up following the instructions here: